 Book an Appointment with 172 NYC Dental

 Coming to 172 NYC Dental is essential for your dental health and your overall well-being.
 Those twice a year checks ups are very important.
 Gum disease when diagnosed and treated early has amazing results.
 If left to progress it could endanger the longevity of the tooth.
-Please come in and make an appointment, we will keep your teeth and gums in perfect condition.
+Call us at 646-921-5541 to make an appointment today.